romaintrovallet/tutorials/NCS_UART_DFU.md

 Now open a Serial COM port (ex: TeraTerm)

 And press the `RESET` on your board
-You should see the Bootloader swpping the image to another And in the end the application load with a more up to date Build Time
+You should see the Bootloader swapping the image to another And in the end the application load with a more up to date Build Time

 ![Shows the DFU test with TeraTerm](img/TeraTerm+CMD/2_DFU/image-2.png)